azrielb1/Class-Projects/README.md

 # Class-Projects
-Various projects, mostly homework assignments
+Class projects and homework assignments from my first year of my CS degree.